kuokuo123/otter-launcher/README.md

 # Configuration

-Otter-launcher reads a config file from $HOME/.config/otter-launcher/config.toml.
+Otter-launcher reads from $HOME/.config/otter-launcher/config.toml.
 If that file is missing, it looks into /etc/otter-launcher/config.toml

-An example config file is at config_example/config.toml in this repo.
+An example config file is at [config_example](https://github.com/kuokuo123/otter-launcher/tree/main/contrib).
 Copy it to one of the above locations.
 Also, check [more examples of module config](https://github.com/kuokuo123/otter-launcher/wiki) at the wiki page.

 ``` toml
 [general]